 - Both the Old and the New Testament support the idea that the government has a right to execute murderers.
 Genesis 9:5-6; Romans 13:1-4.
 However God will judge those who miscarry justice – Exodus 23:7.

-- Both the Old and the New Testament support the idea that God loves and encourages mercy towards murderers, for example David, Paul.
+- Both the Old and the New Testament support the idea that God loves and encourages mercy towards murderers, for example King David and the apostle Paul.

 A balanced, Biblical view of this question may be the following: The government retains the right, given to it by God, to either exercise the death penalty or show mercy depending on the crime, repentance and circumstance of each case.
 One reason that this debate is hard to solve is that the Bible authorizes and promotes both.
 Those responsible for these decisions should always pray for God's wisdom.

 - Summarize key points from Genesis 8:1-14.

 - What are some major effects on the earth caused by the flood that we still see today?